Mexico City Capitanes

-The Capitanes were established before the 2017–18 season after the Mexican capital had been without a basketball team for a decade.
-The team was announced in October 2016.
+The Capitanes were established before the 2017–18 season, after the Mexican capital had been without a basketball team for a decade.

-In December 2019, the National Basketball Association's commissioner Adam Silver announced that the Capitanes will be joining the league's developmental league, the NBA G League, for at least five seasons beginning in the 2020–21 season.
-However, following the effects of the COVID-19 pandemic, no mention was made of the Capitanes participating in the league's 2021 bubble season and the team announced it would join in 2021–22.
+In December 2019, the National Basketball Association's commissioner Adam Silver announced that the Capitanes would be joining the league's developmental league, the NBA G League, for at least five seasons beginning in the 2020–21 season.
+However, following the effects of the COVID-19 pandemic, no mention was made of the Capitanes participating in the league's 2021 bubble season, with the team announcing it would instead join in the 2021–22 season.

 History

 Foundation

 The Mexican capital had lacked a competitive basketball team for a decade.
 In an attempt of reanimating the passion for basketball in Mexico City, a group of investors led by Moisés Cosío, announced the foundation of this new franchise.
-The group of investors accepted that the situation was challenging but Jordi Funtanet, the director of marketing and communications for the new team, stated: "It means a challenge and a very big opportunity, a challenge because as you say, it comes back and we have to assure the fans that we will be here for them (...) we are a team that can place their trust where they can deposit their passion for the basketball."
-It would be the first Liga Nacional de Baloncesto Profesional (LNBP) team not economically linked to the government and with totally private investment.
+The group of investors accepted that the situation was challenging but Jordi Funtanet, the director of marketing and communications for the new team said that it was also a very big opportunity.
+It was the first Liga Nacional de Baloncesto Profesional (LNBP) team not economically linked to the Mexican government and with total private investment.

-The players that were aimed to be brought into this new franchise were to be a solid base from the national team, and more experienced players from abroad.
+The players who were to be brought into this new franchise were to be a solid base from the national team, and more experienced players from abroad.